-Will California’s recent overhaul of its franchise relationship law lead to a proliferation of state franchise relationship laws?
-I doubt it.
-As I’ve written elsewhere, my guess is that the California law represents a specific congruence of interests that is unlikely to be repeated in other states.
+As I’ve written elsewhere, my guess is that the California franchise relationship law represents a specific congruence of interests that is unlikely to be repeated in other states.

-Outside of California, the new franchise laws being enacted today have nothing to do with termination and non-renewal or good faith in franchise relationships.
-Instead, we are seeing new state laws declaring that franchisors are not joint employers of the franchisee’s employees.
-Such laws were passed in recent months in Texas (S.B.
+Outside of California, the franchise laws enacted in 2016 had nothing to do with termination and non-renewal or good faith in franchise relationships.
+Instead, the laws declared that franchisors were not joint employers of the franchisee’s employees.
+Such laws were passed the same year in Texas (S.B.
 652), Louisiana (HB 464), Tennessee (SB 475), Wisconsin (SB 422) and Michigan (SB 492).
-They are a reaction to the NLRB’s radical new joint employment standard in franchising.
+They were a reaction to the NLRB’s then-radical joint employment standard in franchising.

 Nevertheless, the rewrite of the California franchise relationship law is important.
-In an article in the current issue of The Franchise Lawyer, a publication of the American Bar Association’s Forum on Franchising, Rupert Barkoff calls the enactment of the new California law “a monumental event in the history of franchise law.”
-Mr. Barkoff points out that it is the first state relationship law enacted in 24 years.
-I prefer to view it as a modification of an existing law in a state that already had a franchise relationship law.
-Mr. Barkoff also notes that it may be the first time that franchisor and franchisee advocates actually negotiated a franchise law, thanks to Governor Jerry Brown’s role.
+In an article in the Spring 2016 issue of The Franchise Lawyer, a publication of the American Bar Association’s Forum on Franchising, Rupert Barkoff called the enactment of the California law “a monumental event in the history of franchise law.”
+Mr. Barkoff pointed out that it was the first state relationship law enacted in 24 years.
+I prefered to view it as a modification of an existing law in a state that already had a franchise relationship law.
+Mr. Barkoff also noted that it may have been the first time that franchisor and franchisee advocates actually negotiated a franchise law, thanks to then-Governor Jerry Brown’s role.

 Mr. Barkoff’s fundamental criticism of the new California law is that he sees it as a possible trendsetter leading to a proliferation of similar state legislation, adding to the complex patchwork of state franchise laws.
 I disagree with this prediction, and only time will tell which of us is right.

-But the more important point is that he views the California law as a setback to his vision of the ideal franchise regulation.
-In the best of all worlds, Mr. Barkoff would like to see a federal franchise law that preempts state franchise laws.
-He made the same point in an article he wrote in the New York Law Journal of March 17, 2015.
-He would like to see the enactment of a federal franchise law that would preempt the state laws, the creation of a private right of action in federal courts and possibly federal registration in place of state franchise registration.
+But the more important point is that he viewed the California law as a setback to his vision of the ideal franchise regulation.
+In the best of all worlds, Mr. Barkoff would have liked to see a federal franchise law that preempts state franchise laws.
+He made the same point in an article he wrote in the New York Law Journal on March 17, 2015.
+He would have liked to see the enactment of a federal franchise law that would preempt the state laws, the creation of a private right of action in federal courts, and possibly federal registration in place of state franchise registration.